 - After most of the water has dissolved, add the Korean chili powder and stir.

-- When big bubbles start appearing, turn off heat.
+- When big bubbles start appearing, turn off the heat.

 - Let the paste cool and little and then stir in salt and rice vinegar.

 - Jar paste.
-Shizouka Gourmet says it should keep for a year.
+Shizuoka Gourmet says it should be good for a year.

 Korean red pepper flakes.